Ha-Re-O79dev/Ha-Re-O79dev.github.io/README.md

-# About Us
-__This company is made up of an Attractive Sales Manager and a Genius Hacker.
+This company is made up of an Attractive Sales Manager and a Genius Hacker.
-If we can dream it, we can do it.__

-# Products
-- Gold-Surf
-- X-Surf
-- Mt.Climb

-__Features:__
- ・Using AI
- ・24-hour Surveillance

-# Comment
-Let's Enjoy Your Life!